apache/iotdb/docs/UserGuide/6-System Tools/3-JMX Tool.md

 ## Config

-If you have set access and password for JMX (that is, `com.sun.management.jmxremote.authenticate` is true), you need to edit user config in `iotdb-engine.properties`.
+JMX authenticate configuration is `true` by default, so you need to edit JMX user name and password in `iotdb-engine.properties`.
 Related configurations are:

 * jmx\_user